brombal/stylix-docs/markdown/themes.md

 In this example, the `App` component stores the current theme's "name" in a state variable, and it passes the theme object with the corresponding name to the StylixProvider's `theme` prop.
 Notice that we used string keys (`'light'` and `'dark'`) to restrict what values descendant components can pass to `setTheme`.
 This prevents components from setting the entire theme object to some arbitrary value.

+### Prevent unnecessary renders—and trigger necessary ones

+Like most components, the `<StylixProvider>` will rerender when its prop values change.
+It's up to you to make sure that the `theme` and `setTheme` prop values are not "new" every time the StylixProvider renders, or this might trigger unwanted renders of all its descendant elements.
+Objects and functions are a common cause of this, as object literals and locally-defined functions are never the same instance as the previous render.
+To prevent this, you may need to use React's `useMemo` or `useCallback` hooks to ensure that the same instances are persistant across multiple rerenders.

+Conversely, the function you provide to the StylixProvider's `setTheme` prop must update the theme in a way that triggers a render.
+If your `setTheme` function only mutates an existing object but doesn't trigger a render of the parent component, the StylixProvider will not recognize the change or update all the descendant elements that use it.

 ### Access the theme with the `useStylixTheme()` hook